Home-Group-05-IA-Assignment/AI-Fellowship/README.md

 ## Key Files and Directories

 - **abbreviations.json**: This JSON file contains mappings from common English abbreviations to their expanded forms, used in text preprocessing to enhance clarity.
-- **hg-05-ia.ipynb**: A Jupyter notebook that outlines the data cleaning process, available for review on Google Colab.
+- **\*.ipynb**: A Jupyter notebook that outlines the data cleaning process, available for review on Google Colab.
 - **text.csv**: Raw  dataset before cleaning.
-- **EmotionsModel.ipynb**: A Jupyter notebook that outlines the preprocessing of the data and the training of the LogisticModel
-- **LogisticRegModel.pkl**: the model trained and ready to be used by the final user
+- **Models files**: the model trained and ready to be used by the final user.
-- You could use the *cleaned_data* when you are training the model.
-## The API

-The core of this application is exposed through a Flask-based API, which serves endpoints for emotion prediction.
-To utilize the API:

-- Ensure the application is running locally at: http://127.0.0.1:5000.
-- Make POST requests to /predict with a JSON payload containing the text to be analyzed, e.g., `
-{
-  "text": "Feeling great after a long walk."
-}
-`

-Analyzed emotions and their descriptions are returned in JSON format.

 ## Project Structure Overview

-The EmotionPredictor class handles the prediction logic using two models: a pre-trained BERT model and a logistic regression model.
-The BERT model focuses on emotion classification, while the logistic regression model returns the probabilities of each emotion in a given text.
-TextHandler is responsible for language detection, translation (placeholder), and providing human-readable descriptions of the predicted emotions.
-TextPreprocessor performs initial text cleaning, including expanding abbreviations, removing stopwords, and stemming.
+Complementing the EmotionPredictor is the TextHandler, responsible for preliminary language processing tasks such as detecting the language of the input text and facilitating its translation (currently a placeholder for future development).
+It further enriches the output by attaching human-readable descriptions to the predicted emotions, enhancing interpretability for end users.

+Meanwhile, the TextPreprocessor plays a critical role in refining the input data.
+By expanding abbreviations, excising stopwords, and applying stemming techniques, it ensures the text is in an optimal form for analysis, improving the accuracy of emotion detection.

+From an architectural standpoint, our project adopts a modular approach, utilizing an IEmotionPredictor interface with an abstract method to seamlessly integrate the emotion prediction models into our service.
+This design pattern not only enhances the maintainability of the codebase but also simplifies the integration of additional models in the future.

+On the frontend, we use Streamlit to craft an interactive and user-friendly interface, organized into three main tabs:

+**Emotion Analysis Tab**: Allows the user to input text, which is then processed to display a DataFrame showcasing the percentage representation of detected emotions, leveraging the GRU model for this purpose and one class with its probability for the others models.

+**Gemmini Conversation Tab**: Takes the output from the first tab to facilitate a conversation with the Gemini App.
+This innovative feature aims to simulate a responsive interaction based on the emotional cues gleaned from the user's input.

+**Text Analysis Tab**: Focuses on a deeper textual analysis using the Logistic Regression model.
+The output, alongside a Word Cloud visualization, offers the user a comprehensive view of the thematic and emotional elements present in their input.

+This streamlined process, from robust backend logic to a dynamic and engaging frontend, exemplifies our commitment to delivering a holistic tool for emotion and sentiment analysis.
+By bridging cutting-edge AI models with intuitive interface design, we aim to provide users with valuable insights into the emotional undertones of textual data.

 ### Final Notes

 This application, part of the broader IA-Fellowship initiative, aims to push the boundaries of emotion and stress analysis using AI.
 Ongoing development and improvements are focused on enhancing accuracy, expanding language support, and refining the models for better real-world applicability.
 Having both models, BERT and logistic regression, offers complementary benefits: while BERT excels at capturing complex linguistic patterns, logistic regression provides interpretable probability scores for each emotion, enhancing the overall robustness and interpretability of the emotion classification system.